shellster/InitiativeTracker/README.md

 * **enemy_background_color**: If provided, enemy background row color will always appear as this in the initiative list, otherwise it will be the same background colors as a player for currently up, on deck, other.

-* **player_order**: This is object where the keys are the player's names (or player-aligned characters in this initiative) and the values are either an integer representing their initiative order, or an array of two values representing the inclusive range of their initative.
+* **player_order**: This is object where the keys are the player's names (or player-aligned characters in this initiative) and the values are either an integer representing their initiative order, or an array of two values representing the inclusive range of their initiative.
 In the latter case, a random initiative value in the provided range will be rolled at runtime.
-Order of players in object is not imporant (they are sorted at runtime).
+Order of players in object is not important (they are sorted at runtime).
 Adding a `-` to the front of the player name will result in the player not appearing in the initiative list (a quick way to temporarily remove a player without deleting them).
 Player names will be truncated as necessary to fit on the screen.
-For mine code will truncate at 11 characters.
+For my screen, it will truncate all names to 11 characters.

 * **enemy_order**: This follows all the same rules and configuration options as player_order, but it represents any "enemy" characters in relation to the players.